How Do Motivation

-His boss explained that John was definitely a very good customer service agent, but due to company regulations they had to fire a number of people.
+His boss explained that John was in fact a very good customer service agent, but due to company regulations they had to fire a number of people.
 It really didn't have anything to do with him.

 John felt quite let down by the company and "the system", and questioned whether it was worth to keep on writing his thesis.
 He lost his motivation for a while.

 At that time he came across some positive thinking books, and chose to change his point of view about the whole event.
-He decided that it was not so bad that he was fired.
+He decided that the fact that he had been fired was not so bad after all, because it contained positive facts.

 He had gained good experience in the field of customer service and could look for a better job with something to show in his CV.

-Furthermore, he realized that until he got another job he would have more time for his thesis, which would push him closer to what he really wanted.
+Furthermore, he realized that until he found another job he would have more time for his thesis, which would bring him closer to what he really wanted.